 The sheer power of nature here is easy to see; visit in summer for the full effect, when 140 cubic meters tumble down the falls every second.
 With more to see in the local area – like the hot springs of Geysir or the active geyser of Strokkur – as well as a few hotels nearby, staying at Gullfoss to explore further is a good idea.

-5. Stockholm Where to Stay
+5. Stockholm Where to Stay in Stockholm

 Stockholm is a city of islands.
 Set on a Baltic Sea archipelago of 14 islands linked by a series of 50 bridges, the Swedish capital is a must-visit destination in the country.
 There’s Gamla Stan – or Old Town – a network of cobblestone lanes and pastel-colored houses, home to the 13th century Storkyrkan Cathedral.